Megaf/FlightGearBuilder-NG/README.md

 - `--no-cmake`: Will not run `cmake`, jumping straight to compiling.
 - `--no-compile`: Will not run `make`.
 - `--no-install`: Will not run `make install`.
+- `--no-config` | Will not create a custom configuration file for FlightGear.

 The script should be clever enough to find the main software to build FlightGear, things like `gcc`, `cmake`, `git` and so on.

 Specific dependencies will be pointed out by each component's own cmake however.

-By the way, there's no `--help` yet.
+By the way, `--help`.
 Try it.